PSBP-Library/psbp-library.github.io/index.md

 The last three programming ingredients are *pointfree*, they only involve programs.

+### Functional programming

+The first programming ingredient of [Programs](https://psbp-library.github.io#programs) also involves functions.

+Programming with functions is referred to as *functional programming*.

+Functional programming is, essentially, pointfree.

+Agreed, *function application* is, almost by definition, a *pointful* function ingredient.

+*This pointful ingredient of the world of functions is, deliberately, not exposed to the pointfree world of programs*.

 ### Computations

 The internal specification part of the `PSBP` library models *computing*.